 Slip and Falls (Same-Level Falls)

-22% of all workplace fatalities in Florida in 2023, according to the BLS.
+Falls, slips, and trips accounted for 22% of all workplace fatalities in Florida in 2023, according to the BLS.
 Not all falls involve heights.
 Many injuries occur due to simple slip or trip hazards, including:

 These incidents may seem minor but often result in concussions, broken bones, or serious joint injuries.